Segmentation

 Most digital systems default to aggregation.

-Reports show totals, averages, blended conversion rates, overall revenue, total sessions, total leads, or total bookings.
+Reports often show total sessions, total leads, total bookings, blended conversion rates, average revenue, total purchases, or overall campaign performance.
 These numbers are useful for a quick overview, but they often hide the dynamics that actually matter.

 A campaign with a 3% conversion rate may look average at first.
 But inside that number, returning users may convert at 8%, new users may convert at 1%, and mobile users from a specific region may convert at 0.3%.